 Legal action was taken by CVR and as a result of this action a payment of £277,784 was paid to the Scheme on 5 July 2019.
 We are liaising with CVR regarding any further possible recoveries that might be made through the liquidation.
-As a result of further legal action taken by CVR (now called BTG Global Advisory) we have been informed that a dividend payment is expected to be made to creditors, albeit the timing is still unclear.
-Whilst it is not yet clear exactly how much that dividend will be, the expectation is that it will be minimal in comparison to the total amounts invested and previously received.
-Dalriada's legal advisors will continue to liaise with BTG Global Advisory to realise that dividend.
-Beyond this expected dividend, Dalriada does not anticipate substantial further sums being recovered to the Scheme from the liquidation.
+CVR have advised that a further dividend in the liquidation should be paid to creditors in the next financial year (i.e. in the year to 30 June 2022), but the amount of any dividend is yet to be determined.
+Beyond this expected dividend, Dairiada does not anticipate substantial further sums being recovered to the Scheme from the liquidation.